aurora-opensource/streetscape.gl/docs/api-reference/log-viewer.md

   - `state.viewState` (Object) - descriptor of the new view state.
   - `state.viewOffset` (Object) - descriptor of the new view offset.

+##### onClick (Function, optional)

+Callback when the canvas is left clicked on.
+Will receive the following arguments:

+- `info` (Object) - a descriptor of the object being clicked
+- `event` (Object) - the original pointer event

 ##### onSelectObject (Function, optional)

-Callback when an object is left clicked on.
+Callback when an object (i.e. a XVIZ primitive with `object_id`) is left clicked on.
 Will receive the following arguments:

 - `info` (Object) - a descriptor of the object being clicked
 - `event` (Object) - the original pointer event